-SPORTIFY CITIES is a global advocacy for urban sporting lifestyle and city sportification.
+SPORTIFY CITIES is a unique platform for urban sporting lifestyle guidelines and reports.
 In an effort to make cities healthier and more liveable in an era of rising urbanization rates and increasing densification of cities, it evaluates how sporty and active city residents utilise their urban space in predominantly large-sized cities of dominance and influence.

 Singapore – A high density city with sporting characters